apirocet/digipres/README.md

 This script is a wrapper for Rclone.

-*Note*:  This script only copies new files and updates exisiting files.
+*Note*:  This script only copies new files and updates existing files.
 No files are deleted.

 Rclone remote locations are defined in the `Configuration` section at the